How to Open Your Pool in Spring

 - Calcium Hardness: 200-400 ppm

-DIY TIP: You can also being a water sample to your local Leslie’s for a free water test.
+DIY TIP: You can also bring a water sample to your local Leslie’s for a free water test.
 Our pool experts will help you get the most comprehensive and precise chemistry analysis with the Leslie's AccuBlue® water test, and you'll receive a customized step-by-step plan to balance your water.

 10. Balance the Water

 Balancing your water properly is a necessity for safe and healthy swimming after you open the pool.
 You can control the pH and chlorine levels in your water by first adjusting the Total Alkalinity (TA).
 As with all pool chemicals, always read and follow the product label's detailed dosage and application instructions.

 If TA is too high, you can use Leslie’s Dry Acid to lower the levels to the ideal range.
 To lower the TA by 10 ppm, add 1.5 pounds of Leslie’s Dry Acid for every 10,000 gallons of water.